lbc-team/web3.js-docs/web3-eth-accounts.rst

 Generates one or more accounts in the wallet.
 If wallets already exist they will not be overridden.

 ----------
-Parameters
+参数
 ----------

 1. ``numberOfAccounts`` - ``Number``: Number of accounts to create.
 Leave empty to create an empty wallet.
-2. ``entropy`` - ``String`` (optional): A string with random characters as additional entropy when generating accounts.
+2. ``entropy`` - ``String`` (可选): A string with random characters as additional entropy when generating accounts.
 If given it should be at least 32 characters.

 -------
-Returns
+返回值
 -------

 ``Object``: The wallet object.

 -------
-Example
+示例代码
 -------

 .. code-block:: javascript